When you reach for a glass of water from your faucet, you might hesitate and consider if water from the tap is safe to drink.

 Otherwise, San Francisco’s water also comes from surface water reservoirs in the Sierra Nevada, Alameda County, and San Mateo County.
 Surface water is simply another term for bodies of water above ground, so any nearby lakes or streams may be a part of this.

-Some water comes from groundwater sources, naturally occurring water below ground.
-This water is in San Francisco and San Mateo aquifers.
+Some water comes from groundwater sources, such as in San Mateo aquifers.

 How Tap Water is Treated in San Francisco